 - Application to organisations throughout the lifecycle and supply chain for medical devices;

-- New requirement related to protection of confidential health information;
+- New requirement related to the protection of confidential health information;

 - Emphasising the requirements for software validation for different software in different clauses of the standard considering the risk approach;